Avaiga/taipy-doc/docs/manuals/core/concepts/data-node.md

     Taipy proposes various predefined _data nodes_ corresponding to the most popular _storage types_.
 More details on the [Data node configuration page](../config/data-node-config.md)

-    In our example, the sales history comes as a CSV file.
-For example, the sales history comes from our company record system, so we do not control its storage type.
+    In our example, the sales history is in a CSV file.
+For example, the sales history comes from the company record system, so we do not control its storage type.
 We got the data as a CSV file.
-We can use a predefined CSV data node to model the _**sales history**_.
+We use the predefined CSV data node to model the _**sales history**_.

     As for the _**production orders**_ data node, we want to write the data into a database shared by other systems.
     We can use the SQL data node to model the _**production orders**_.

     We have no particular specification for the other data nodes.
-We can use the default storage type: Pickle.
+We use the default storage type: Pickle.

-The data node's attributes are populated based on the data node configuration `DataNodeConfig^` that must be provided when instantiating a new data node.
+A data node's attributes are populated based on its data node configuration `DataNodeConfig^` that must be provided when instantiating a new data node.
 (Please refer to the [`configuration details`](../config/data-node-config.md) documentation for more details on configuration).